 - Stress and burnout.

-We provide CBT at our inpatient treatment center in Zurich and in London.
+We provide CBT at our inpatient treatment centre in Zurich and in London.

 360-Degree Treatment Approach - The most extensive and comprehensive treatment worldwide.

-Cognitive Behavioral Therapy, or CBT, is a highly effective form of psychotherapy.
-CBT therapists help their patients understand the relationship between their negative thoughts or beliefs and how these thoughts lead to harmful behaviors.
+Cognitive Behavioural Therapy, or CBT, is a highly effective form of psychotherapy.
+CBT therapists help their patients understand the relationship between their negative thoughts or beliefs and how these thoughts lead to harmful behaviour.
 Once identified, a CBT therapist will use various methods to help you surmount those harmful assumptions.

 CBT helps us win control over our thoughts, which has innumerable benefits for our health, relationships, and lives.
 Unlike more traditional forms of psychotherapy, which can take years, CBT can settle symptoms in a matter of months.
 CBT treatment for depression is also as efficient as medication.